pphongsavan/mother3-sprite-game/README.md

 Project for college.

-To use it, you need a Java IDE like Eclipse, and then you run Field.java.
+To use it, download the repo, make sure you have Java installed, and double-click mother3sprites_runnable.jar

 Clicking on a character changes the sprite and position, different characters move more.